machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 .. _drop-off-pose:

+In order to use the template, you still need to define the variables listed below.

 Drop
 ~~~~

-The waypoint **drop** is defined where the part needs to be dropped off, in case no correction is necessary.
+The waypoint **drop** is defined where the part would be dropped off, in case no correction was necessary.
 In the template, the robot will never move to this waypoint, but it is used to calculate the corrected waypoints **corr_drop** and **corr_pre_drop**.

-For this application, **drop** is defined by bringing the TCP of the robot just above the center of the peg.
+For this application, the **drop** waypoint is defined by bringing the TCP of the robot just above the center of the peg.
-This position will then be approached by the calculated pick frame of the in hand check.
-This means if the calculated pick frame is in the center of the washer the washer will be dropped over the middle, shown in the top part of the image below.
-If the calculated pick frame is somewhere at the sides of the washer the washer will be dropped with an offset, shown in the bottom part of the image below.
+If the gripper is grasping the washer from the side, when dropping off, the robot will go to a position translated from the **drop** waypoint, such that the part falls centered on the peg, as shown in the image below (right).

 .. image:: /assets/images/examples/in-hand-check-tcp-pick-frame-correction.png

 .. note::
-  The **drop** waypoint is important for the application to work as expected, and is closely tied to the pick frame of the Teach model used during the in hand check.
+  The **drop** waypoint is important for the application to work as expected, and is closely tied to the pick frame of the Teach model used during the in-hand check.
-  The **drop** and the pick frame should be such that, if the gripper was grasping the part perfectly aligned with the pick frame, the robot could go to the **drop** and accurately drop the part on the peg, without any correction.
+  The **drop** waypoint and the pick frame should be such that, if the gripper was grasping the part perfectly aligned with the pick frame, the robot could go to the **drop** waypoint and accurately drop the part on the peg, without any correction.
   For this reason, there is an alerting popup message in the template.